VibativThere may be other brand names for this medicine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, congestive heart failure, diabetes, high blood pressure, or a history of heart rhythm problems (such as QT prolongation).
-Tell your doctor if you have had an allergic reaction to vancomycin.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart failure, diabetes, high blood pressure, or a history of heart rhythm problems.
+Tell your doctor if you had an allergic reaction to vancomycin.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.